 Bed Bug Interceptors

-Interceptors offer the most straightforward and simple approach to capturing bed bugs.
-They capitalize on the habits and necessary paths that bed bugs must take in order to feed, rather than waiting in places they’re likely to harbor.
+Interceptors offer the most straightforward way to trap bed bugs.
+They capitalize on the simple fact that bed bugs have to climb up your bed to feed.

 LightsOut Bed Bug Detector Review